 AirBnB in Kensington

-We stayed in Kensington for one night on Halloween, purely because we’d hard that it was one of the best places for trick or treating in San Diego and we wanted the full Amercican Halloween experience.
+We’ve written a guide to the best Airbnbs in San Diego (based on our research for our own trip).
+We stayed in Kensington for one night on Halloween, purely because we’d hard that it was one of the best places for trick or treating in San Diego and we wanted the full American Halloween experience.
 It lived up to the hype and also gave us a taste of local San Diego life.
-Kensington is a cute one-street village and our AirBnB guesthouse was beautiful, situated in the owner’s garden – she’s a stylist at West Elm, so the place is beautifully put together.
+Kensington is a cute one-street village and our AirBnB guesthouse* was beautiful, situated in the owner’s garden – she’s a stylist at West Elm, so the place is beautifully put together.
 The guesthouse starts from $69 per night.
-Book your stay on AirBnB (and use this link to get £25 off your first stay).
+Book your stay on AirBnB* (and use this link* to get £25 off your first stay).

 Where to eat and drink in San Diego